ndrewtl/airspace-jekyll/_posts/2017-04-25-etiquette.md

 dev.off()
 ```

-__You might have noticed that when you create a section using four or more `#` or `-` at the end of a comment line, a little arrow appears in front of the comment.
-Another very useful feature of R Studio is that you can collapse and expand sections.
-This becomes especially useful when traversing a long script, just collapse the unwanted sections.
-If there is something you want to check out in the collapsed section, you can click the little arrow again to expand it.__
+__You might have noticed that when you create a section using four or more `-` at the end of a comment line, a little arrow appears in the margin next to the comment.
+Clicking these arrows allows you to collapse the section, very useful when traversing a long script.__

 <center> <img src="{{ site.baseurl }}/img/outline4.png" alt="Img" style="width: 800px;"/> </center>